How to Get to Sintra from Lisbon

 Train in Lisbon| ©André Marques

 • Rossio Station: the line departing from this station is the most convenient for almost all visitors to Lisbon, as it is relatively close to neighborhoods such as Baixa or Chiado.
 It can also be reached on foot from one of the areas with the most things to see: Alfama.
-If you prefer, the station can be reached by the green line of the Lisbon subway.
-The journey to Sintra only takes about 40 minutes.
+If you prefer, you can get there on the green line of the Lisbon subway.
+The trip to Sintra only takes about 40 minutes.

-• Oriente Station: those travelers who are in areas further away from the center can take a train to Sintra from this station.
+• Oriente Station: those travelers who are in areas farther from the center can take a train to Sintra from this station.
 However, the journey is longer and in some schedules a transfer is required.

-To buy the ticket it is convenient to purchase before the Viva Viagem, a rechargeable card that you can use on public transport in the city.
-Its cost is only 50 cents and you just have to load it with the amount you want to use it.
+To buy the ticket it is convenient to purchase before the Viva Viagem, a rechargeable card that you can use in public transport.
+Its cost is only 50 cents and you just have to load it with the amount you want.

 How to get from Sintra station to the historic center